EMPTYVOID-DEV/GStore/apps/api/README.md

 ## Logging

 Currently, the API uses a basic logging method that writes server errors and request traces to a `.log` file.
 Any unexpected errors are caught globally.

+## Validation

+The environment variables are validated using a zod schema.

 ## Standards